uraj1/MatchmakingEngine/README.md

 - Users marked as blocked, disliked, or already matched are excluded from recommendations.

+## 🚧 What Would Be Different in Production?
+- Persistent Storage: Replace in-memory store with a scalable database (e.g., SQL or Redis).

+- Distributed Architecture: Support horizontal scaling with microservices and data partitioning by geohash region.

+- Caching Layer: Use Redis to store hot scores or top matches for performance.

+- Profile Event Queue: Use a message broker (like Kafka) to handle real-time scoring updates asynchronously as new users join.

+- Security: Add authentication (JWT) and access control to APIs.

 > ### Designed for speed, accuracy, and scalability — perfect for real-time dating applications!